konovalyk/SQL/README.md

-# email_&_account_metrics - це вибірка та підготовка даних для візуалізації та аналізу по email метрикам
+# email_&_account_metrics - This is the selection and preparation of data for visualization and analysis of email metrics.